halcy/hellomotoot/README.md

 # Hello MoToot
-PSTN Mastodon Client using Mastodon.py the Twilio API
+PSTN Mastodon Client using Mastodon.py and the Twilio API